zdravkov/kendo-docs/getting-started/web/window/overview.md

         win.open();
     });

+## Window dimensions

+By default the Window does not have any preset dimensions, so its size depends on its content.
+You need to keep in mind the following:

+* If the Window contains horizontally expandable block-level elements (including Kendo UI widgets such as the Grid, Editor, etc), the Window can expand horizontally to the point of touching the browser viewport's right edge.
+In this situation the widget "sticks" to the right viewport edge and cannot be separated from it.
+This problem is caused by the fact that the Window is absolutely positioned with CSS and is not related to Kendo UI.
+In order to avoid the issue, set some appropriate width to the Window or set a (max-)width to its content.
+* If the Window and its content are able to expand vertically without any restrictions, this may result in a popup, which is higher than the browser viewport.
+Such an interface is not very usable and should be avoided.
+* When the Window uses an `iframe` it does not resize automatically, according to the iframe content, because there is no relationship between the iframe content and iframe size.
+On the other side, iOS devices do not support iframe scrolling and expand iframes, according to their content, which may increase the Window height too much.
+That's why using the Window in iframe mode on Apple touch devices is not recommended.

 ## Loading Window content via AJAX

 A **Window** provides built-in support for asynchronously loading content from a URL.
 This URL